Antique Diamonds Cuts

 Culet - the bottom tip of the diamond.
-In modern diamonds where all the facets come to a point.
-In earlier diamonds this is a small flat area as the facets do not all meet in a perfect point.
+In modern diamonds, all facets come to a point.
+In earlier diamonds, it is small flat area as not all facets meet at a perfect point.

 Facet - one or many flat surfaces on a polished diamond or gemstone.

 Girdle - the outermost edge of a diamond.